bitnami/charts/incubator/parse/README.md

 >
 > For the Parse application function correctly, you should specify the `parseHost` parameter to specify the FQDN (recommended) or the public IP address of the Parse service.
 >
-> Optionally, you can specify the `parseLoadBalancerIP` parameter to assign a reserved IP address to the Parse service of the chart.
+> Optionally, you can specify the `loadBalancerIP` parameter to assign a reserved IP address to the Parse service of the chart.
 However please note that this feature is only available on a few cloud providers (f.e.
 GKE).
 >
 > To reserve a public IP address on GKE:
 >